arthursbrandon/propresenter_clicker/README.md

 3. Use your clicker to move forward and backward through slides

 Installation
-1. Download the latest executable
+1. Download the latest propresenter_clicker.exe
 2. Run the executable

 Platform Support